YunfeiG/skill-prediction/README.md

 ## Update/fix logs

+Jan 24, 2018: Brawler: Growing fury, Invigorating rage, High kick added, piledriver fixed and minor refinements to other skills.
+Meat grinder, Rampage are still under testing.
+Hide ping spam in the console window, if you want to reactivate this, go edit ping.js and set DISPLAY_PING to true.

 Jan 12, 2018: Ping.js fix.
 Stops spamming C_REQUEST_GAMESTAT_PING to server after number of teleports.
 SORRY I WAS TOO LATE TO REALIZE THIS ISSUE.

 Jan 8, 2018: Minor Deadly Gamble II fix.